gambitproject/gambit/doc/pyapi.rst

       Each player's component of the profile is not enforced to sum to one, so that, for example, counts rather than probabilities can be expressed.
-Calling this on a profile normalizes the distribution over each player's strategies to sum to one.
+Calling this returns a profile in which the probability distribution over each player's strategies
+      sums to one.

+      .. versionchanged:: 16.1.0

+	 Returns the normalized profile as a copy and leaves the original changed.
+Previously the original profile
+	 was normalized in place.

    .. py:method:: randomize(denom)